AngelRafaelGO/alien_invasion/README.md

 - Added custom music and sound effects created by Vincent Ligny.
 You can check him out on instagram: https://www.instagram.com/vincent.owl/
-- Added custome images for the ship and aliens.
+- Added custom images for the ship and aliens.
 - Changed background color.
 - Changed UI color.
 - Added a Game Over button once the player ship fleet is depleted.